eaglePB2/writeups/Misc/#004 Reverse the words from a sentence/readme.md

 Reversing the sentence word by word is totally different than reverse the sentence char by char.
-But anyways, I think you cna do it!
+But anyways, I think you can do it!

 `Input`
 ```